United Airlines workers with religious objections to the Covid vaccine will be placed on unpaid leave - KTVZ

 United employees placed on unpaid leave do not receive other benefits, such as medical insurance, although they can maintain coverage by paying the full premium themselves under Cobra.
 They do maintain their seniority with the company during the unpaid leave.
 And seniority is a major factor in determining employees’ work conditions, compensation and hours of work in the airline industry.

-United employees who have a medical reason for not getting vaccinated will be placed on paid leave, said United spokesperson Leslie Scott.
+United employees who have a medical reason for not getting vaccinated will be placed on medical leave, which depending on the details of union contracts can include pay, said United spokesperson Leslie Scott.

 — CNN’s Kwegyirba Croffie contributed to this report

-Note: Correction: An earlier version of this story incorrectly stated how employees with medical reasons for not getting vaccinated get paid.
-That depends on their union contracts.